-The Lakewatch program is made possible through the dedication of the Lakewatch Chairs, Théo Charette and Ron Zurawell, and the volunteers.
-Maxine Howland was the main volunteer for Beartrap Lake and made sampling possible through the dedication of her time.
+The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Théo Charette and Ron Zurawell.
+We would like to thank Maxine Howland for her efforts in collecting data during 2007.
 The watercraft was kindly supplied by Joyce and Leonard Sorochan.
-Our summer field technicians and volunteer coordinators, Megan Mclean and Amanda Krowski, were valuable additions and contributors to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2006 program.
-Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
+We would also like to thank Jill Anderson and Wendy Markowski who were summer interns with ALMS in 2007.
+Project Technical Coordinator, Megan McLean was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair was responsible for data management.
 Théo Charette (ALMS Director) and Christy Urban (Program Manager) were responsible for program administration and planning.
-Zofia Taranu, Jesse Vermaire and Erika Brown prepared this report.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Heather Powell for the 2007 report.
 Alberta Environment and Lakeland Industry and Community Association (LICA) were major sponsors of the Lakewatch program.